free-spirit11/hooligans/README.md

 > Analytics dashboard on the admin page

 IMPLEMENTING NOW: filtering> decide what attributes goes into what places. e.g. color will be in options, as well as size attribute.
 All the rest should probably be added to the general schema

+FINISHED AT: added meilisearch packs and configs on back and front end.
+Created the search function in lib.
+Now need to use that function from the filters (try only price for now and later modify the function to implement other filters)